Plymouth Whitemarsh High School: School Profile

 Integrated Math

-PWHS offers an Integrated Math Curriculum where courses encompass vital content in algebra, statistics, geometry, trigonometry and discrete mathematics and are presented consecutively with increasing levels of difficulty.
+PWHS offers an Integrated Math Curriculum where courses encompass vital content in algebra, statistics, geometry, trigonometry, and discrete mathematics.
 At the completion of their coursework, students will have knowledge equivalent to that of a traditional pre-calculus course.

 Writing Fellows